• Product Introduction

 Content Type: Defines the structure and fields of content, such as blog article, author, category.

-Entry: A specific content instance created based on a content type.
+Entry: A content-based instance created from a content type.

-Asset: Media files such as images, videos, and documents.
+Asset: Media files, such as images, videos, documents.

-Environment: Version management of content, such as development, test, and production environment.
+Environment: Version management for content, such as development, test, production environment.

 For detailed information about these concepts, you can refer to Contentful official documentation to learn.

-For the specific model configuration process in the management interface, see the guideline to operate by yourself.
+For specific model configuration in the management interface, see document to operate by yourself.
 However, there is also a more convenient way via direct import of JSON data to generate the content model, no need to create manually.

 npm install -g contentful-cli